KingsPM/zippy/README.md

 - Primer table import
 - Storage by Primer and storage validation
 - Allows for same primer in multiple pairs
-- added primer redundancy query
+- Added primer redundancy query
 - Primer design parameter sets (deep digging for primers)
 - Importing of primer pairs with multiple amplicons
 - Blacklist cache for design